11ee/NV-Jobs/Deep_Learning_Solution_Architect.md

 简历投递: tracyw@nvidia.com   Wechat: 1751315121

-Deep Learning Solution Architect - Beijing or Shanghai, China What you’ll be doing:
+Deep Learning Solution Architect - Beijing or Shanghai, China

+What you’ll be doing:
-Assist NVIDIA Account Managers in supporting existing lighthouse accounts and driving new business in those accounts and new accounts.
+1.Assist NVIDIA Account Managers in supporting existing lighthouse accounts and driving new business in those accounts and new accounts.
-Deliver technical projects, demos and client support tasks as directed by the Solution Architecture leadership team.
+2.Deliver technical projects, demos and client support tasks as directed by the Solution Architecture leadership team.
-Provide technical support for GPU system deployments.
+3.Provide technical support for GPU system deployments.
-Be an industry thought leader on integrating NVIDIA technology into applications built on Deep Learning, High Performance Data Analytics, Robotics, Signal Processing and other key applications.
+4.Be an industry thought leader on integrating NVIDIA technology into applications built on Deep Learning, High Performance Data Analytics, Robotics, Signal Processing and other key applications.

 What we need to see:
 1-3 years’ experience with development and application of Machine Learning, data analytics, or computer vision work flows.
 Outstanding verbal and written communication skills